Heroes: Saving Charlie: Plot introduction

-The novel takes place during the first season.
-It chronicles the activities of Hiro Nakamura, a young man with the ability to stop time and experience time travel, after he transports himself back in time (as seen in the episode "Six Months Ago") in hopes of saving the life of Charlene "Charlie" Andrews, a waitress with enhanced memory, who Hiro has fallen in love with, but who is destined to die at the hands of super-powered serial killer, Sylar.
+The novel takes place during the first season of Heroes and chronicles the activities of Hiro Nakamura, self proclaimed master of time and space. who begins as a young man with the ability to stop time and experience time travel.
+He transports himself back in time (as seen in the episode "Six Months Ago") in hopes of saving the life of Charlene "Charlie" Andrews, a waitress with enhanced memory, who Hiro has fallen in love with, but is destined to die at the hands of a super-powered serial killer, Sylar.